Skip to Content

 • Step 2

-In addition to the Node.js driver covered in this tutorial which is @sap\iq-client, there is also the SQL Anywhere driver.
-The @sap\iq-client driver supports newer Node.js versions and includes a promise library.
+The Node.js driver covered in this tutorial is @sap\iq-client which supports the latest Node.js versions and includes a promise library.
+An alternate driver is the SQL Anywhere driver.

 Shell (Microsoft Windows)